-The Center for Brief Therapy serves as a pre-doctoral internship site for training future psychologists through participation in the Association of Psychology Post-doctoral and Pre-doctoral Internship Centers (APPIC).
+The Center for Brief Therapy serves as a doctoral internship site for training future psychologists through participation in the Association of Psychology Postdoctoral and Internship Centers (APPIC).

-Click here for complete information on the Pre-Doctoral Internship in Clinical Psychology at PCOM.
+Click here to view or download information [PDF] regarding the Doctoral Internship in Clinical Psychology at PCOM.